Welcome Back Letter

 At elementary schools, our award-winning Nutrition Safari® program will introduce younger students to lovable animal characters to teach them about selecting healthy choices from each different food group for a well-balanced diet.
 The program’s mission is to increase participation in the National School Lunch Program and encourage students to develop lifelong healthy eating habits.

-At secondary schools, monthly Fooditude Flaves will feature trendy menus items and activities to engage older students.
+At the secondary schools, monthly Fooditude Flaves will feature trendy menus items and activities to engage older students.
 Whitsons has also invested in professional signage and merchandising that creates a food court-style environment.
 It’s like going out to lunch without ever leaving the building.
 Our goal is to entice students to make nutritious and delicious meal choices.

 Director of Food Services